The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Appendix A: Symmetry breaking patterns from the adjoint potential

 \section{Appendix~A: Symmetry breaking patterns from the adjoint potential}

-In this appendix we expand upon the discussion of the scalar potential presented in the \emph{Model} section of the manuscript.
+In this appendix we expand upon the discussion of the scalar potential presented in the Model section [see~\ref{Model}] of the manuscript.
 Our goal is to analyze in detail how the vacuum alignment of an $SU(3)_c$ adjoint Higgs determines the residual gauge symmetry, and to count the number of massless and massive gluons in each case.
-We emphasize the role of the cubic invariant, which distinguishes between degenerate and non-degenerate vacua.
+We emphasize the role of the cubic invariant, which lifts the angular degeneracy present in the purely quadratic-plus-quartic potential and selects the $U(2)$-type vacuum alignment relevant for the main text.